 - Right before serving, whisk the citronette last time.
 Toss the squash with the feta, pine nuts and citronette.
 Serve immediately.

-- Leftover salad will keep well in the refrigerator for a day or two.
+Storage suggestions: Leftover salad will keep well in the refrigerator for a day or two.

-- Feel free to change up the fresh herbs; you'll need about one tablespoon chopped herbs in total.
+Change it up: Feel free to change up the fresh herbs; you'll need about one tablespoon chopped herbs in total.

-- To make this recipe vegan, omit the feta and make up for it with sliced kalamata olives or capers.
+Make it vegan: Omit the feta and make up for it with sliced kalamata olives or capers.